gryffyn/comicscraper/README.md

 GLOBAL OPTIONS:
    --comic value, -c value      name of the comic to download --directory value, -d value  directory to download into (default: ".")
-   --first value, -f value      number of the comic, or first if downloading multiple (default: 0) --last value, -l value       number of the last comic (default: 0) --help, -h                   show help (default: false) --version, -v                print the version (default: false)
+   --first value, -f value      number/date of the comic, or first if downloading multiple --last value, -l value       number/date of the last comic --help, -h                   show help (default: false) --version, -v                print the version (default: false)